FlashBuddy/Admin-Page-Class/README.markdown

 ###0.9.7
    * added plupload field.
    * Fixed color picker on typo field when no other color field is present.
-   * Fixed image and typo fields mising description.
+   * Fixed image and typo fields missing description.
-   * Fixed image field on repater and conditional blocks when no other image field is present. issue #5
+   * Fixed image field on repeater and conditional blocks when no other image field is present. issue #5

 ###0.9.6
    * added filters and hooks